Top five TVs for 2021

 LG has both LED and OLED sets available this year.
 Its top-end LED 4K TV range features 'Nano Cell' screen technology - it's still basically LCD, but with a few extra features that should improve the colour and contrast control.
 You'll find more affordable LG LED TVs without Nano Cell but with 4K HDR support, too.

-All these top-end OLED TVs support HDR content, feature the latest version of and, as with all LG's new smart TVs, come with the .
+All these top-end OLED TVs support HDR content, feature the latest version of and a redesigned Magic Remote .
 OLEDs are still pricier than most TVs, but the price has been coming down steadily since they first became popular in 2017.
-The BX range and that 48-inch OLED could easily end up costing less than £1,000.
+The B1 OLED range could easily end up costing less than £1,000.

 Sound hasn’t been ignored either.
 Sony adopted a unique approach for high-end sound on its TVs some years ago and is continuing with it in 2021.
 Tweeters, subwoofers and actuators sit behind the screen and vibrate the part where the sound is coming from.
 This creates a directional sound that’s more like what you experience at the cinema.
-The 8K ZH8 speakers even vibrate the TV’s frame, which sounds like a recipe for disaster given the TVs with rattly bezels that we have tested in the past.
-Hopefully Sony has avoided that pitfall with its flagship sets.
+Some models have speakers in the frames, too.

 Panasonic's 2021 TV line-up

-The only 2021 Panasonic TV we know about for now is the HZ2000.
-It's the OLED successor to 2019's GZ2000 and once again its aimed at people who love to tweak the picture and those who don't.
+The JZ2000 OLED is leading the charge for Panasonic, but there will be cheaper LCD sets available, too.
+It's aimed at people who love to tweak the picture and those who don't.
 Slight contradiction there, but bear with us.

 Any obsessive TV tinkerers can use the boatloads of calibration settings to set the screen exactly how they want it, while Dolby Vision IQ and Filmmaker Mode will automatically adjust the picture based on the light in the room and strip away anything the director of what you're watching deemed extraneous, so you can watch the film the way they intended.